Afghan president flees the country as Taliban move on Kabul

 “We are trying to solve the issue of Afghanistan with the Taliban leadership peacefully,” he said, while the roar of a passing helicopter could be heard overhead.

-Ghani appeared increasingly isolated before fleeing the country.
-Warlords he negotiated with just days earlier have surrendered to the Taliban or fled, leaving him without a military option.
-Negotiations in Doha, Qatar, the site of a Taliban office, have failed to stop the insurgents’ advance.
+Afghanistan’s acting defense minister, Bismillah Khan Mohammadi, didn’t hold back his criticism of the fleeing president.

+“They tied our hands from behind and sold the country,” he wrote on Twitter.
+“Curse Ghani and his gang.”

-Still, acting Defense Minister Bismillah Khan sought to reassure the public that Kabul would remain “secure.”
-The insurgents also tried to calm residents of the capital, insisting their fighters wouldn’t enter people’s homes or interfere with businesses.
+The insurgents tried to calm residents of the capital, insisting their fighters wouldn’t enter people’s homes or interfere with businesses.
 They also said they’d offer an “amnesty” to those who worked with the Afghan government or foreign forces.

 “No one’s life, property and dignity will be harmed and the lives of the citizens of Kabul will not be at risk,” the insurgents said in a statement.

+“What should I do?
+Should I call the police or Taliban?”
+Getee Azami cried.
+It wasn't clear what happened to her after that.

-And on Sunday, panic set in as many rushed to leave the country through the Kabul airport, the last route out of the country as the Taliban now hold every border crossing.
+Many chose to flee, rushing to the Kabul airport, the last route out of the country as the Taliban now hold every border crossing.
+NATO said it was "helping to maintain operations at Kabul airport to keep Afghanistan connected with the world."

 One Afghan university student described feeling betrayed as she watched the evacuation of the U.S. Embassy.